endia-org/Endia/tests/test_endia/test_fft/your_custom_fftn.md

         print("\033[32mTest passed\033[0m", msg)
 ```

-**Note:** The above setup requires the installation of a CPU version of PyTorch.
-If you prefer not to use PyTorch, you can alternatively compare your custom solutions directly against Endia's built-in FFT implementations.
-This approach allows you to validate your custom FFT without external dependencies.

 This test generates random complex-valued input, applies both your custom FFT and the reference FFT (either PyTorch's or Endia's), and compares the results.
 It's recommended to start with one-dimensional arrays and progressively move to higher dimensions as you refine your implementation.
 This incremental approach helps isolate and address any dimension-specific challenges in your FFT algorithm.

+**Note:** The above setup requires the installation of a CPU version of PyTorch.
+If you prefer not to use any **external dependencies**, you can alternatively compare your custom solutions directly against Endia's built-in FFT implementations.
+You might achieve this by making both your output and the Endia output `contiguous` and simply iterate over the resulting data buffers and compare the values.

+## Benchmarking 🔥

-## Benchmarking Your FFT ⏱️
+### Benchmarking Your FFT

 Benchmarking helps you assess the performance of your custom FFT against established libraries.
 Here's how to set up a benchmark in Mojo using your custom FFT implementation: